Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: More Efficiency Analysis

+As detailed in \cref{tab:efficiency}, we benchmark our method against representative baselines from three paradigms: Text Reflection (VL-Rethinker), Visual Reflection (Look-Back), and Thinking with Images (PixelReasoner, DeepEyes, Adaptive-CoF).

-Compared to the Text Reflection model: Our method reduces inference time by 32.9\% (3.73 s vs. 5.56 s) and token consumption by 50.9\% (112.58 vs. 229.33) compared to VL-Rethinker.
+Compared to the Text Reflection model, our method reduces inference time by 32.9\% (3.73 s vs. 5.56 s) and token consumption by 50.9\% (112.58 vs. 229.33).
 This significant reduction suggests that our targeted visual verification mechanism effectively circumvents the verbose and redundant self-correction chains often required by purely text-based reflection.

-Compared to Thinking with Images models: MIRROR significantly outperforms PixelReasoner (64.12 s) and DeepEyes (5.06 s) in terms of latency.
+Compared to Thinking with Images models and Visual Reflection models, MIRROR significantly outperforms PixelReasoner (64.12 s), DeepEyes (5.06 s), and Look-Back (89.34 s / 300.86 s) in terms of latency.
 Even compared to the highly efficient Adaptive-CoF, MIRROR maintains a distinct advantage, further reducing time cost by 7.2\% and token usage by 21.5\%.
 These findings confirm that MIRROR not only enhances reasoning accuracy but also ensures an efficient inference process, making it highly suitable for practical deployment.